aleshaleksey/fansys23/04-combat.md

    - "Restrain": Prevent a foe from casting spells with kinetic components and give penalties to weapon attacks.
 - **Shove**:
   - Effect: Moves a foe away from you by up to 10ft.
-  - Requires attack roll vs target's NAT+[STR or DEX].
+  - Requires attack roll vs target's STR or DEX threshold.
   - Penalty if not proficient with **throws**.
   - Size dependent.
   - Special: For every size category that you are larger than your target, increase the maximum distance by 5ft.